DominikBernhardt/Homepage/research.md

   *Construction of automorphism groups of simple graphs with at most 30 vertices*
   Supervised by Prof. Dr. Wilhelm Plesken and Prof. Dr. Alice Niemeyer
 * **Bachelor thesis**
-  *Applications of the Burside ring*
+  *Applications of the Burnside ring*
   Supervised by Prof. Dr. Wilhelm Plesken

 ## Conferences